aws-samples/aws-modernization-with-jfrog/content/4_workshop_setup/41_aws_setup/412_aws_event_account.md

 ![Event Engine Dashboard](/images/event-engine-dashboard.png)

 5. Use a single region for the duration of this workshop.
-This workshop supports the following regions:
+This workshop supports the region **us-west-2 US West (Oregon)**.

-* us-west-2 (US West - Oregon)

 6. Please select **US West (Oregon)** in the top right corner.